 Signing | |

-Samantha: Chooses an unique random ephemeral key \( 1 \leq e \leq p-1 \).
-Computes the inverse \( e^{-1} \) of \( e \) with the extended Euclidean algorithm.
-Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) where \( 1 \leq \mathcal{H}(m) \leq p-1 \).
-Uses the secret key \( sk = s \) and the ephemeral key to sign the fingerprint by computing \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \) where \( \sigma_{1} = g^{e} \: mod \: p \) and \( \sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: (p - 1) \). | |
+Samantha: Chooses a unique random ephemeral key \( 1 \leq e \leq p-1 \).
+Computes the inverse \( e^{-1} \) of \( e \) using the extended Euclidean algorithm.
+Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \), where \( 1 \leq \mathcal{H}(m) \leq p-1 \).
+Uses the secret key \( sk = s \) and the ephemeral key to sign the fingerprint by computing \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \), where \( \sigma_{1} = g^{e} \: mod \: p \) and \( \sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: (p - 1) \). | |

 Samantha sends the signature \( (\sigma_{1}, \sigma_{2}) \) and the message \( m \) to Victor. | |